kaihendry/hendry.iki.fi/cv/resume.md

 * The initial code base lacked tests and was difficult to work on and observe.
 Lead the drive to improve the quality of the stack with structured logging, test tools, unit tests, canaries, metrics and alarms, so we could observe issues with the networked dependencies

 Tech Stack:
-AWS, Javascript, Terraform, Serverless, Observability, Docker, Kubernetes
+AWS, Javascript, Terraform, Serverless, Observability

 ### Self-driving car company